chenludi/DataParasite_acjob/README.md

 This architecture is both simpler and more robust than bespoke multi-agent systems, while remaining versatile enough to adapt to diverse curation tasks.
 An added benefit: **the config file itself becomes clear documentation** of your task intent, capturing prompts, schema, and logic in a human-readable format that serves as both a reproducible record and a foundation for iterative refinement.

 ### Zero-Input Bootstrap with Web-Enabled Agents
 Modern coding agents increasingly incorporate web search capabilities, unlocking another dimension of automation: **zero-input entity list generation**.
-When entity lists are publicly available online (e.g., "Fortune 500 CEOs," "Nobel Prize winners"), you can start without any input file—simply ask the coding agent to curate the entity list first, then proceed with the extraction pipeline.
+When entity lists are publicly available online (e.g., "S&P 500 CEOs," "Current U.S. Senators"), you can start without any input file—simply ask the coding agent to curate the entity list first, then proceed with the extraction pipeline.
 This capability transforms Data Parasite from a data processing tool into an end-to-end research automation framework.

 ## Workflow Overview
 - Primary mode is agent-driven: prompt a coding agent with your task goal, remind it to read `CONSTITUTION.md`, and it can deduce the repo structure, author the config automatically, request or accept your CSV, or curate the entity list online (with internet access) before executing `src/data_parasite.py`.